saitaiky/notebook/docs/docs/aws/database/rds/index.md

 Vertical scaling enhances the current database instance(the actual hardware).
 For example more memory, more CPU, or more storage.
 Auto Scaling allows you to scale up and down automatically, based on a policy.
 A policy can be based on a metric like free storage. `A common example is: if there is only 10% free storage → Scale up`

-:::infoWhy scaling write operations is more challenging For write operations, horizontal scaling can be more challenging due to the need to maintain data consistency and handle conflicts across the distributed environment.
+:::info Why scaling write operations is more challenging For write operations, horizontal scaling can be more challenging due to the need to maintain data consistency and handle conflicts across the distributed environment.
 In some cases, certain types of databases, such as those that support multi-master replication, can horizontally scale write operations as well, but this often comes with increased complexity.

 In general, horizontal scaling is preferred for handling larger scale-out scenarios, especially when **read operations dominate**, while vertical scaling can be a quicker and sometimes simpler solution **for improving both read and write performance up to a point**.
 However, vertical scaling has its limits due to the physical constraints of a single machine, and it often comes with downtime during scaling operations.